melnikaite/app-generator-vue/README.md

 # App Generator Vue Truffle Box

-This box can help to generate Vue app with CRUD functionality that keeps data in blockchain.
+This box can help to scaffold a new contract development.
+It generates a ledger(register) contract with customizable fields, unit tests and ready-to-use front end Vue app with CRUD functionality.

 ## Installation